TrevorMabrey/InventoryManagerSpringBoot/README.md

 Added success.html and failure.html pages for notification of purchase

 ## -Task G-
-Modify the parts to track maximum and minimum inventory by doing the following: \
-•  Add additional fields to the part entity for maximum and minimum inventory. \
-•  Modify the sample inventory to include the maximum and minimum fields. \
-•  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values. \
-•  Rename the file the persistent storage is saved to. \
-•  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 set min and max fields in bootstrapdata.java - line 52-53 67-68 82-83 97-98 112-113\
 added minimum and maximum inventory fields to part.java - line 31-34